 There are two distinct categories of benefits available to veterans.
 These are VA Educational Benefits to cover fixed costs like tuition, fees, health insurance, etc., and VA Non-Educational Benefits which usually take the form of a monthly stipend.
 For more information, please visit the United States Department of Veterans Affairs online.

-Diversity Scholars Program (September deadline)
+Diversity Scholars Programs (September Deadline)

 This program offered by Milbank, Tweed, Hadley & McCloy LLP awards law students with a salaried summer associate position during their 2L summer and a $50,000 scholarship. ($25,000 will be distributed during the students’ third year of law school, and a payment of the additional $25,000 will be awarded contingent upon receipt and acceptance of an offer of permanent employment).

-National Asian Pacific American Bar Association (NAPABA) (September Deadline)
+National Asian Pacific American Law Association (NAPABA)

 NAPABA awards scholarships ranging from $2,500 to $7,500 to law students who have demonstrated leadership and a commitment to the issues and needs of the Asian Pacific American community.
 Application forms can be found on their web site.